ipbc-dev/jointube/content/home.en.md

 ### Take control of your content

 PeerTube allows you to share all your videos.
-Being in direct contact with a human hosting provider (or becoming your own) allows you to choose how their diffusion is done.
+Being in direct contact with a human hosting provider (or becoming your own) allows you to choose how their broadcasting is done.
 Your videos will benefit from tools to fill description, categorization, choosing a preview image and marking videos as not safe for work.
 Tweaking the **Support** button will allow you to show your audience how you want them to support your work.